acepukas/vim-qsearch/README.md

 You can extend this by selecting text visually and issuing the search command key combination while in visual mode.

-This does not work linewise or blockwise visual selection.
+This does not work for linewise or blockwise visual selections.

 Mapping: